annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Now, download the ollama cli tool and run it:
+Now, download the ollama cli tool and run it.
+After running serve, wait a few seconds and then press enter:
 ```bash
 brew install ollama
 ```